zchee/golang-wiki/Diagnostics.md

 ```
 ---

 To be continued with tracing, runtime stats, debugging and concurrency sections.
+T